How to Handle EUDR Requests: A Practical Guide for Food and Beverage Suppliers

 • Risk Assessment Reports: Reports outlining how deforestation risks are assessed, managed, and mitigated within your supply chain.

-Step 1: Map Your Supply Chain – The Foundation of Compliance
+Step 1: Map Your Supply Chain

 The stages of the supply chain